SEARCH

 Winter sowing is an easy way to germinate many seeds

 There are two easy ways to “winter sow” seeds.
-You can do all the preparations indoors.
+And, yes, you can do all the preparations indoors.

 The “milk jug” method uses clear, closed containers.
 They don’t have to be milk jugs.